California teacher charged with abuse after photos

-Some photographs showed girls being offered a blue plastic spoon that contained a clear or white substance, which authorities now believe may have been semen.
+Authorities said some photographs showed girls being offered a blue plastic spoon that contained a clear or white substance, which authorities now believe may have been semen.

 Berndt's DNA was found to match that of the DNA profile found on the spoon, he added.

 In some photos, Berndt was seen with his arm around children or his hand over their mouths, Scott said.
-In others, children were seen with "large, live Madagascar-type cockroaches on their faces and mouths," the Sheriff's Department said.

 Investigators have discovered a total of 390 photos in the case, and about 10 of the children depicted in the photos have not been identified, the Sheriff's Department said.

 The original group of photos turned over to detectives came from a company that does photo processing, such as the services offered at a typical drug store, Marquez said.
-Investigators did not name of the company.
+Investigators did not name the company.